-Graeme Pole is an award-winning author and photographer who has been trooping around in the Canadian Rockies for 39 years, and who has been writing about the human history and the natural history of western Canada since 1989.
+Graeme Pole is an award-winning author and photographer who has been trooping around in the Canadian Rockies for 40 years, and who has been writing about the human history and the natural history of western Canada since 1989.
 His catalogue includes thirteen published titles with cumulative sales of more than 300,000 copies.
-Graeme lives with his family near Hazelton in northwestern BC, where he serves as a paramedic.
+Graeme lives with his family near Hazelton in northwestern BC.

 Nine of Graeme's books have been finalists in the Banff Mountain Book Festival.
 Classic Hikes in the Canadian Rockies won the Mountain Exposition award at the inagural festival in 1994.